Laser Hair Removal Treatments

 Hair Removal Methods

-For successful and permanent hair reduction, the terminal hair follicles should be disabled completely preventing further hair growth.
+For successful and effective long term hair reduction, the terminal hair follicles should be disabled completely preventing further hair growth.
 Alternatively they can be reduced to thin vellus hairs which do not pose a cosmetic problem.
 The growth of hair in our body occurs in recurring cycles in a mosaic pattern.
 At any point of time, the hair follicles are in one of three stages called Anagen, Catagen or Telogen.
 Anagen is the active growth stage with melanin pigment; Catagen is the stage wherein the hair neither grows nor falls off and Telogen involves the shedding of hair.
 Laser hair therapy targets the active hair follicles in the Anagen stage.
 All the hair follicles in a specific area of the skin need to undergo laser hair treatment several times before the hair growth stops entirely.

 The underlying principle of laser hair removal is ‘selective photothermolysis’.
 Melanin is a dark pigment occurring naturally in the skin and is responsible for the colour of skin and hair.
 The laser targets the dark melanin in the hair follicle without affecting the skin.
 Melanin absorbs the laser energy with great speed and intensity.
 The light energy is converted to heat energy which destroys the hair follicle.
 The laser light removes only black or brown hairs due to the selective absorption of its photons.